The Segment Web App

 The Catalog is always growing, so check out the “New and Noteworthy” section from time to time to see what’s new!

-If you have Protocols or Personas enabled in your workspace, you’ll see sections for those too.
-Protocols helps you structure and maintain the format of the data you send through Segment, and Personas helps you use your Segment data to build audiences and better understand your users.
+If you have Protocols or Engage enabled in your workspace, you’ll see sections for those too.
+Protocols helps you structure and maintain the format of the data you send through Segment, and Engage helps you use your Segment data to build audiences and better understand your users.

 The Workspace Settings tab shows more information about your workspace, including your team settings, GDPR requests, and so on.
 You might not have access to edit these settings!